DeutscheBahnAG/components/packages/react/src/theme/README.md

 @import '@db-design/styles/themes/s-bahn'; // optional (S-Bahn)
 ```

-By default (global import) the light and dark as well as branded (red) DB themes get imported.
-Special themes must be imported addionally.
+By default (global import), the light and dark as well as branded (red) DB themes get imported.
+Special themes must be imported additionally.

 <!-- Auto-generated content following, DO NOT update by hand! -->
 <!-- START props-table -->